geological-survey-of-queensland/vocabularies/README.md

 The Geological Survey of Queensland (GSQ) publishes vocabularies - a way to describe things and the relationship between things.

 A vocabulary is a set of agreed terms:
-* In GSQ, a vocabulary defines the terms used to describe and represent things in the domain of science and data management.
+* In GSQ, a vocabulary defines the terms used to describe and represent things in the domain of economic resources, geoscience and data management.
 * Vocabularies align information within a business area or across systems.
 * Vocabularies can be very complex (with thousands of terms) or very simple (describing one or two concepts only).

-Read [Why Vocabularies?](https://github.com/geological-survey-of-queensland/vocabularies/wiki/Why-Vocabularies%3F) and more subjects in the [Vocabularies Wiki](https://github.com/geological-survey-of-queensland/vocabularies/wiki).
+For more detailed information, please read [Why Vocabularies?](https://github.com/geological-survey-of-queensland/vocabularies/wiki/Why-Vocabularies%3F) and more subjects in the [Vocabularies Wiki](https://github.com/geological-survey-of-queensland/vocabularies/wiki).

 ## Vocabulary - how it all hangs together
 <img src="images/vocabulary_context_diagram.png" style="width:800px;" alt="Vocabulary context diagram" />

 **Fig. 1: Vocabulary context diagram**

-1. We use tools such as Vocbench or Excel to create the vocabulary using [SKOS Simple Knowledge Organization System](https://www.w3.org/TR/skos-reference).
+1. We use tools such as Vocbench or Excel to create the vocabulary using [SKOS Simple Knowledge Organization System](https://www.w3.org/TR/skos-reference) language structure.
+This structure provides a framework for describing and relating concepts in a common language, ensuring everyone prescisely understands a concept in the same way.
 See also the [SKOS Primer](https://www.w3.org/TR/skos-primer) for the basics.
 2. The native format for a vocabulary is a TTL (turtle) file.
-This file contains [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) triples - subject > predicate > object statements.
+This file contains Resource Description Framework ([RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) triples).
+These 'triple' are similar to English language 'subject > predicate > object' statements.
 3. We use Github (where you are now) to store and manage versions of vocabulary TTL files.
 Github also provides workflow functionality to approve vocabularies.
 Read the [Github getting started guide](https://guides.github.com/activities/hello-world/)
 4. We import the TTL files into GraphDB to create a triple store.
 GraphDB lets us query the triples.
-5. VocPrez presents our vocabs on the web for people and computers to read.
+5. [VocPrez](https://vocabs.gsq.digital/) presents our vocabs on the web for people and computers to read.
 VocPrez pulls the triples from GraphDB to create a cache of the vocabularies.
-6. CKAN drop-down form fields pull their values from VocPrez.
+6. Other systems, such as GeoProperties and the the Data Portals, pull their values from VocPrez.
 This ensures that the attributes uses to describe a dataset comes from the controlled vocabulary.

 ## How to create a vocabulary